 Gather Your Fabric Marking Tools

 There are many types of fabric marking tools available.
 The tool you use will be a matter of preference in most cases.

 The most common tools are:

-- Place the marking side of the transfer paper on the wrong side of the fabric.
+To transfer the pattern markings, leave the pattern pinned to the fabric.
+Fold the carbon paper in half, so it's long enough to mark the intended area.
+Place the marking side of the paper on the wrong side of the fabric.
 (If the wrong sides of the fabric are inside, slide the transfer paper inside the fabric.
 If the wrong sides of the fabric are outside, place the fabric inside the transfer paper.)